8 Wastes of Lean Project Management

 One of the main benefits of value stream mapping is the identification and elimination of wastes.
 In addition to providing insight towards the process line, value stream mapping as also emerged as contributing resources towards better teamwork and collaboration.

-The main benefits of value stream mapping can be summarized as follows:
+The main benefits of value stream mapping in lean can be summarized as follows:

 One of the main differentiators between the successful and unsuccessful implementation of Lean manufacturing is the real-time identification of problems.
 Problems must be identified then and there during the manufacturing process.